BalajiLB/TerraOps/Terraform/Data-types/list.md

-# Experimenting with List Data Types in Terraform
+# 🌱 Experimenting with List Data Types in Terraform

-This example demonstrates how to use **list** data types in Terraform to provision multiple AWS EC2 instances, each with a different instance type and tag.
+> **Learn how to use Terraform's `list` data type to provision multiple AWS EC2 instances, each with unique instance types and tags.**

+---

-## Scenario
+## 📝 Scenario

-We have a list of environment names and a corresponding list of instance types.
-We'll use these lists to create three EC2 instances, each tagged for its environment.
+You want to create **three EC2 instances** for different environments—`dev`, `stg`, and `prd`—each with its own instance type and tag.

+---

-## Terraform Example
+## 🛠️ Terraform Example

 ```hcl
 variable "instance_type" {